isomerpages/nlb-mobile-guide/spotlight/wellbeing/SFMlookingtoupgrade.md

 <i>Dawn McGruer</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=74324617-57BE-45FE-B501-C3D9520C57A0"><img src="/images/FS-2-dynamicdigitalmarketing.jpg" style="width:300px; text-align:left;"></a><br/>
 Call Number: English 658.872 MAC -[BIZ].
 Wiley, 2020.<br/> Looking for ways to increase online visibility and presence for your company?
 This book reveals some of the digital marketing fundamentals that you will need to know to grow your business effectively.
-Also included is a 30 day marketing plan to get you started. <br/>
+Also included is a 30-day marketing plan to get you started. <br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=74324617-57BE-45FE-B501-C3D9520C57A0">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/74324617-57BE-45FE-B501-C3D9520C57A0">online</a>&#128187;, or <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=204040910">find the book at the libraries</a>.

 <h5>Social Media Marketing For Dummies</h5>